 In comparison to traditional asphalt roofs, the installation of metal roofing tends to be more involved and require more specialized skill.
 The type of installation depends on your particular product chosen, as well as other structural elements.
 The three most common methods are fastener-free standing seams, mechanically seamed with clips, and fully adhered panels.

-Standing seam is the most common method of installation, as it provides a solid structure with high wind ratings.
+According to expert metal roof contractor in Columbia MD, standing seam is the most common method of installation, as it provides a solid structure with high wind ratings.
 This type of install is done by running long strips of metal sheets along the ridge line and down each side of the roof with clips or a soldering process attaching them at each overlap.
 The benefit to this method is that its fastener-free design keeps out moisture and also reduces thermal bridging which can increase efficiency in both summer and winter temperatures.
 However, this may require special tools and experience to properly install that many find too expensive or difficult.

 Other options include mechanically seamed panels attached with clips or fully adhered panels with adhesive applied directly onto the substrate.
 Mechanically attaching panels requires less labor and cost compared to standing seam but has lower wind ratings due to exposed fasteners used for attachment.
 Fully adhered systems provide superior resistance against wind uplift because they are sealed to the decking material and have no ingress points for air movement.
 However, this system can be costly for larger projects due to labor intensive installations as well as the price of adhesive itself.